 - Location: Dover, Delaware, USA.

 How she got started:

-I was introduced to takelessons.com by my sister, Sonya Morgan, who raved about utilising them for her own online sewing classes.
+I was introduced to takelessons.com by my sister, Sonya Morgan, who raved about utilizing them for her own online sewing classes.

 I created my takelessons site and I have been enjoying helping students across the country improve their mathematics skills and performance.

 The tutoring money goes into my general bank account and it is utilized to do activities with my husband and daughter.